xma711/notebook/statistics/README.md

 Distributions with kurtosis greater than 3 are said to be leptokurtic.
 Such a distribution produces more outliers than the normal distribution.

-It is common practice to use an adjusted version of pearson's kurtosis, the excess kurtosis, which is the kurtosis minus 3.
+It is common practice to use an adjusted version of Pearson's kurtosis, the excess kurtosis, which is the kurtosis minus 3.

 Skewness